-If you've ever longed for a movie about wrestling women who take on various monsters, this is it!
-Xochitl, the mummy, can turn into a snake or a bat, which is difficult to get half-Nelsons ...
+If you've ever longed for a movie about wrestling women who take on various monsters, this is it.
+There is Xochitl, a female mummy, and her lover Tezomoc who is also a mummy, and he can ...

 See full summary »

 L'envahisseur est un touriste américain en bolide décapotable, armé de sa caméra et curieux de découvrir le Canada français ainsi que ses habitants.
 Sa première destination ?
 La ville de ...
 See full summary »

 Victor Fabian is a musical genius whose eccentricities are kept in check by his wife, until she discovers him "auditioning" a sultry young pianist.
 She walks out on him and his career ...
 See full summary »

 This cheap Mexican horror film is a remake of Cardona's Doctor of Doom (1962), spiced with nudity, medical footage, women wrestling, and cheap gore shots.
 Female masked wrestler Lucy (who ...
 See full summary »

 José Elías Moreno,

 A Uruguayan rugby team crashes in the Andes Mountains and has to survive the extremely cold temperatures and rough climate.
 As some of the people die, the survivors are forced to make a terrible decision between starvation and cannibalism.